Income tax in India: Corporate tax

 The tax rate is 25 percent for domestic companies.
 For new companies incorporated after 1 October 2019 and beginning production before 31 March 2023, the tax rate is 15 percent.
 Both rates apply only if a company claims no exemptions or concessions.

 For foreign companies, the tax rate is 40 percent (50 percent on royalties and technical services).
 Surcharges and cesses, including a four-percent health-and-education cess, are levied on the flat rate.
 Electronic filing is mandatory.

 Surcharges

 Non-corporate taxpayers pay a 10-percent surcharge on income between ₹ 5 million and ₹ 10 million.
 There is a 15-percent surcharge on income over ₹ 10 million.
 Domestic companies pay seven percent on taxable income between ₹ 10 million and ₹ 100 million, and 12 percent on income over ₹ 100 million.
 Foreign companies pay two percent on income between ₹ 10 million and ₹ 100 million, and five percent on income over ₹ 100 million.

 Tax returns

-There are four types of income-tax returns:
+There are five primary types of income-tax returns: